dariathompson/customer-preference-centre/README.md

 Backend Role Technical Exercise

 ## Approach
+* I chose to complete this tech test in Ruby as I am most comfortable in it and I love RSpec for testing
+* I decided to make a console programm as it is easy to use and covers all the requirements
 * First I created user stories based on requirements
 * Structured my code based on them